seperman/deepdiff/README.md

 ## Ignore Order

 Sometimes you don't care about the order of objects when comparing them.
 In those cases, you can set `ignore_order=True`.
 However this flag won't report the repetitions to you.
-You need to additionally enable `report_report_repetition=True` for getting a report of repetitions.
+You need to additionally enable `report_repetition=True` for getting a report of repetitions.

 ### List difference ignoring order or duplicates